adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/projection.md

 }
 ```

+!!! tip
-> If you are using claims as part of your security model, you should add the claims that you are
+    If you are using claims as part of your security model, you should add the claims that you are
     using to the identity token that is used for authentication.
 You can do this with custom authentication
     by calling LoginAsync() twice - once for the standard login method and the second time to adjust the
     token through the custom auth.

 Our filter is defined as a LINQ extension (just like in the per-user filter) in `Extensions\ExampleExtensions.cs`: